alexfoxy/lax.js/README.md

 | saturate     | laxx-saturate |
 | grayscale     | laxx-grayscale |

-### Anchor
-Default is dcument.scrollTop
-can use "self" to use its own el top can use query selector

 ## Scroll Wheels
-use super scroll
+Scroll wheels only icrement the scroll position in steps which can cause the animations to look janky.
+You can use the SmoothScroll (http://www.smoothscroll.net/) plugin to smooth this out, however there maybe performance implications that need investigating.

 ## To Do
-* Add scroll momentum as option for anchor with presets
+* Add "momentum" as option for anchor & presets
 * Optimise elements that go off screen
 * Better error reporting